 After targeting and pursuing several firms that met the profile, AQUILA landed on WhaleShark (now RetailMeNot), an Austin Ventures-backed local start-up that was making waves in the technology sector and a darling of the venture capital world.
 AQUILA dug deep into the firm to help 301 owners understand the validity of their concept, the management team, and the strength of funding to make the most informed decision possible.
 We also had previous relationships and experience with the decision-making team and leveraged these relationships during the process to ensure success.
 After significant due diligence, the 301 Congress ownership decided that WhaleShark would be the perfect fit and AQUILA aggressively pursued and negotiated the initial lease for 20,000 square feet with built-in expansion commitments.

 Following the initial WhaleShark transaction, AQUILA and CommonWealth used this momentum to commence a series of upgrades to the property.
 A capital improvements campaign was launched and AQUILA was instrumental in making recommendations for enhancements as well as creating new collateral to market the upcoming changes to the building.
 Upgrades included an updated seminar room, upgraded fitness facilities, locker rooms and showers, a full renovation of the first floor common areas, and an overhaul of Floyds, the building’s on-site café.

-These upgrades would be instrumental in not only renewing and expanding WhaleShark and Gerson Lehrman Group, but securing a slew of new tenants and pushing rents on these new deals and in renewing existing tenants such as Morgan Stanley, Chamberlain McHaney, Germer, Ogleree Deakins, Cordell & Cordell & Drumroll.
+These upgrades would be instrumental in not only renewing and expanding WhaleShark and Gerson Lehrman Group, but securing a slew of new tenants and pushing rents on these new deals, and renewing existing tenants such as Morgan Stanley, Chamberlain McHaney, Germer, Ogleree Deakins, Cordell & Cordell, and Drumroll.

 Establish the Brand